kaursandhu30/Lesson4/lesson4.md

 - Strong and consistent coverage.
 - It support many devices at the same time.
 - Strong level security.
-- Easy monitoring and clear reports.
+- Easy monitoring

-The selected provider will manage the whole project from the first assessment to the final installation process and It also provides all necessary documents and ongoing support.
+The selected provider will manage the whole project and will also provides all necessary documents and ongoing support.

 ## 2. Scope of Work